 As author, Grace has published two books (with accompanying recordings): The Shared Voice: Chanted and Spoken Narratives from the Philippines (ANVIL Publishing and Fundacion Santiago, 2008), winner in the 2009 Book Awards, and the newly launched Song of the Babaylan: Living Voices, Medicines, Spiritualities of Philippine Ritualist-Oralist-Healers (Institute of Spirituality in Asia, 2013).
 She has also contributed an essay, "Audible Travels: Oral/Aural Traditional Performances and the Global Dispersal of a Philippine Indigenous Religion," to Back from the Crocodile's Belly: Philippine babaylan Studies and the Struggle for Indigenous Memory (Center for Babaylan Studies, 2013).

 As cultural worker, Grace founded the Tao Foundation for Culture and Arts, a Philippine non-government organization engaged in cultural regeneration and grassroots development initiatives, for which she has received support from the Toyota Foundation, UNESCO, Advocates of Philippine Fair Trade, Australia-Philippines Community Cooperation Program, local communities and institutions.

-To date, Grace has won over 40 awards, including TOYM or Ten Outstanding Young Men Award, TOWNS or The Outstanding Women Award in the Nation's Service, National Book Award, numerous Catholic Mass Media, Katha, Awit, National Press Club, and other awards for her artistic and cultural contributions.
+To date, Grace has won over 40 awards, including three Album of the Year awards, three Best World Music Album awards, a National Book Award, The Outstanding Women Award in the Nation's Service TOWNS award, the Ten Outstanding Young Men TOYM award, the University of the Philippines Distinguished Alumni award, several Catholic Mass Media, Katha, Awit, National Press Club, and other awards for her artistic and cultural contributions.